 In 2014 the school board adopted “Reach the PEAK” as it’s vision statement.
 This statement is reviewed annually by the board to ensure it encompasses the direction the district is moving.
-Each fall each building reviews it’s mission and vision statements to make sure they align with the district’s.
+Every fall each building reviews it’s mission and vision statements to make sure they align with the district’s.

 The word PEAK originated from four areas of focus for the district’s students and staff: Prepared, Engaged, Active, and Knowledgable.
 Visually it captures the most geographically dominant piece of our skyline, which is Laramie Peak.